jeffrpowell/jeffpowell.dev/README.md

 ## 🔧 Development

+### Login workaround

+Until https://github.com/cloudflare/workers-sdk/issues/10603 and/or https://github.com/cloudflare/workers-sdk/issues/5937 are resolved, you have to perform the following workaround to get wrangler to login:

+1. `pnpm wrangler login --callback-host 0.0.0.0`
+2. Copy-paste the URL
+3. Manually change "0.0.0.0" to "localhost"
+4. Open your modified link in your browser
+5. Click the `Allow` button

 ### Working with Workers

 Each worker has its own Wrangler version.
 Navigate to the worker directory to use Wrangler commands: